francium/website/content/blog/2022-06-23-exception-debugging.md

 ## Postscript
-I realized now why no one has even called it exception-debugging.
+I realized now why no one has ever called it exception-debugging.
 This technique has a name: assertions.
-I only realize this now after having written all of the above.

-However, using it in the context of figuring out whether your code reaches a certain point or not may be a less commonly used technique on its own.
+However, using it in the context of figuring out whether your code reaches a certain point or not may be a less commonly used technique on its own, but quite useful when you don't feel like firing up the debugger and setting up breakpoints and all else.